Simplify your stack and build anything. Or everything.

 Using your types

 Now that your types have been generated, payloads local API will now be typed.
-It is common for users to want to use this in their frontend code, we recommend generating them with payload and then copying the file over to your frontend codebase.
+It is common for users to want to use this in their frontend code, we recommend generating them with Payload and then copying the file over to your frontend codebase.
 This is the simplest way to get your types into your frontend codebase.

 Adding an NPM script